National Capitol DX Association's

 for QSOs to be confirmed by other means than the physical exchange of

-would simply send a digitized image of their QSL card as an e-mail
+few hams would simply send a digitized image of their QSL card as an

-attachment to the other party, and the other party could download it
+e-mail attachment to the other party, and the other party could

 Eventually this procedure was formalized by the eQSL.cc system at

-advantage of saving postal and printing costs and it also allows hams
+the advantage of saving postal and printing costs and it also allows

-who are not members of their national societies to confirm contacts
+hams who are not members of their national societies to confirm

-matter of principle because they object to one or another of that
+societies as a matter of principle because they object to one or

-society's policies, and eQSL.cc has enabled them to easily confirm
+another of that society's policies, and eQSL.cc has enabled them to

 designs which can be used by members of the site to send to other

-Amateurs still prefer to collect physical copies of QSL cards, and
+many Amateurs still prefer to collect physical copies of QSL cards,

 prohibitively time-consuming for an operator to download and print